DimaSheiko/apep-docs/docs/framework/conditions/unit.md

 #### Parameters

 -   `UNIT`: The unit for which to check the specialization.
 -   `expectedSpecId`: The expected specialization ID.
+Multiple IDs can be separated by "||".

 #### Returns `BOOL`